[Updated on June 5, 2017 at 07.12 p.m.]

 Jakarta.
-Coal is expected to play an increasing role as a stable, low-cost baseload of power source for member countries of the Association of Southeast Asian Nations (Asean), as natural gas is set to become less competitive with subsidies of the energy source being removed by authorities in the region, a report from the World Coal Association and Asean Center for Energy showed.
+Coal is expected to play an increasing role as a stable, low-cost baseload power source for member states of the Association of Southeast Asian Nations, as natural gas is set to become less competitive with subsidies of the energy source being removed by authorities in the region, a report by the World Coal Association and the Asean Center for Energy showed.

-The report, released on Wednesday (17/05) and titled "Asean's Energy Equation: The Role of Low Emission Coal in Driving a Sustainable Energy Future," said coal is expected to overtake natural gas by 2030 to become the largest source of power in Southeast Asia.
+The report, released on Wednesday (17/05) and titled "Asean's Energy Equation: The Role of Low-Emission Coal in Driving a Sustainable Energy Future," says coal is expected to overtake natural gas by 2030 as Southeast Asia's main source of energy.

-"The International Energy Agency forecasts that the installed capacity of coal will increase nearly 150 percent from 2013 levels to 163 gigawatt by 2035, covering over 34 percent of total power plant capacity in the region," the report said, quoting a Paris-based organization.
+"The International Energy Agency forecasts that the installed capacity of coal will increase by nearly 150 percent from 2013 levels to 163 gigawatts by 2035, covering over 34 percent of total power plant capacity in the region," the report said, quoting a Paris-based organization.

-The report cited another IEA data, which showed that over the past 25 years energy demand in the bloc has increased by over 150 percent, as demographics continue to change and the region's economy more than triples in size.
+The report cited other IEA data showing that over the past 25 years, energy demand in the bloc has increased by more than 150 percent, as demographics continue to change and the region's economy more than triples in size.

-IEA, an autonomous organization with missions to promote reliable, affordable and clean energy for its 29 member countries and beyond, estimated Asean's energy demand to rise by 80 percent to just over 1,070 million tonnes of oil equivalent (Mtoe), which is equivalent to three times of Japan's current total energy need.
+IEA, an autonomous organization with a mission to promote reliable, affordable and clean energy for its 29 member countries and beyond, estimates that Asean's energy demand will rise by 80 percent to just more than 1,070 million tons of oil equivalent (Mtoe), which is equivalent to three times Japan's current total energy needs.

 "Thus, it is critical for Asean to determine the most sustainable way to fuel the growth.
 Voracious demand for energy presents challenges and opportunities for Asean as the region's governments seek to deliver an energy mix that balances social, economic and environmental imperatives," the report said.

-Southeast Asia has reportedly been experiencing sustained economic growth that has lifted tens of millions from poverty and driven the expansion of its middle-class.
-Over the same period the number of people without access to electricity has declined by two-thirds.
+Southeast Asia has been experiencing sustained economic growth, which has lifted tens of millions from poverty and driven middle-class expansion.
+Over the same period, the number of people without access to electricity has declined by two thirds.

 This development trend, according to the report "has coincided with the rapid development of coal-fueled electricity generation."

-With the bloc's population forecast to rise to over three-quarters of a billion by 2040, cities in the bloc are projected to experience growth and population in urban areas is expected to increase.
+With the bloc's population forecast to rise to more than three-quarters of a billion by 2040, cities in the bloc are projected to experience massive growth amid increasing urbanization.

-The report said that by 2040, urbanization and its related benefits are expected to lead per capita income to rise to $27,000 from $10,000 in 2013 and, following the path of newly industrialized economies, all of those factors will drive increasing energy demand – especially for affordable, clean energy sources.
+The report said that by 2040, urbanization and its related benefits are expected to raise per-capita income to $27,000 from $10,000 in 2013 and, following the path of newly industrialized economies, all those factors will drive increasing energy demand – especially for affordable, clean energy sources.

 The report said that since the link between economic growth, industrial development and prosperity is clear, countries within Asean would benefit from investing in low-emission coal technologies.